How to Choose the Best Laptop for Artists?TIPS

 As with any computer, the CPU is the brains of the notebook and does most of the general work.
 When the computer needs to access or change data, the CPU executes that task.
 Better CPUs will be able to process more data at quicker speeds.

-Starting with the processor, for the casual laptop user, a current gen i3 processor is more than enough if all you need it for is casual browsing, viewing videos and running lite software.
-If you're a student maybe and are hoping to play a few games possibly, then an Intel Core i5 processor or above will comfortably let you play games and work with more intensive software.
+Starting with the processor, for the casual laptop user, a current gen i3 processor is more than enough if all you need it for is casual browsing, viewing videos and running lite art software.
+If you want to play games also and work with more intensive art software, then an Intel Core i5 processor or above will be more suitable.

 Core i7 and i9 processors are top-of-the-line and offer the best performance, but they come with a price tag to match.
 Go for these only if you know you have CPU intensive software or want the best gaming performance.

-At least a dual-core processor if you want to be comfortable.
+At least a dual-core processor if you want to be comfortable, probably 2Ghz dual-core.
 Anything more is because you need the processing power, especially for 3D rendering.

 Not many applications use quad core processors effectively yet.
-If you need to render 3D or videos regularly, definitely go for a quad core.
+If you are the artist who need to render 3D or videos regularly, definitely go for a quad core laptop.

-The latest offerings from Intel are its Core i3, i5, i7, and i9 series in 10th- and 11th-generation models.
+The latest offerings from Intel are its Core i9 series in 14th-generation model.
 You can see the generation in the chip's part number, shown immediately after the dash.
 For instance, the i5-9400H is a 9th-generation CPU.
 Meanwhile, AMD's latest notebook chips are its third-generation mobile Ryzen 4000 Series CPUs, though they are a bit more difficult to find in laptop offerings.

 When it comes to picking a laptop based on its CPU, newer is almost always better.
 Try to avoid buying a laptop with a CPU that's a few generations old.
 Unless you're doing something intensive like video editing, don't worry about buying a chip outside of the midrange.
 The four cores available in the Core i5-1135G7, for example, offer enough performance for almost anyone.